matthewchavis8/GPR-16-CPU/OS_STL/README.md

 The GPR-16 uses memory-mapped I/O:
 - **Screen:** 16384-24575 (8192 words = 512×256 bits)
 - **Keyboard:** 24576 (single word register)

-### Design Principles

-1. **Static Classes:** All functionality through static methods (no instances)
-2. **constexpr:** Math functions are compile-time evaluable
-3. **No Exceptions:** Designed for embedded/bare-metal systems
-4. **Minimal Dependencies:** Only standard C++ library headers

-## License

-This project is part of the GPR-16 CPU ecosystem.

-## Contributing

-When contributing, ensure:
-- All new functions have Doxygen comments
-- Unit tests are provided for new functionality
-- Code follows the existing style
-- No external dependencies are introduced

 ---

 **Version:** 1.0